-Our functional currency is the U.S. dollar, while certain of our current and future subsidiaries will be expected to have other functional currencies, reflecting their principal operating markets.
-We expect to be exposed to both currency transaction and translation risk.
+Our functional currency is the U.S. dollar, while our Canadian subsidiaries' functional currency is the Canadian dollar.
+This can expose us to both currency transaction and translation risk.
 To date, we have not had material exposure to foreign currency fluctuations and have not hedged such exposure, although we may do so in the future.